 Findings were partially supported.
 The role of affective commitment as a factor of organizational commitment, and the role of transformational leadership were evident in this study.
 Organizational Commitment (affective) and Job Satisfaction were significant explanatory variables of nurses' intention to leave.
 Future studies utilizing this model to examine factors that impact nurses' intention to leave is recommended.

 Gregory, Audrey, "Transformational Leadership, Job Satisfaction, Organizational Commitment, and Non-Supervisory Nurses' Intention to Leave" (2011).
-Student Theses, Dissertations, Portfolios and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 257.